Numbers and Currencies

 The @internationalized/number package provides tools for formatting numbers,

 currencies, and units in a locale-aware way.
-It builds on the native Intl.NumberFormat
+It builds on the native Intl.NumberFormat API while adding additional features and fixing inconsistencies across browsers.

 Installation